Show All Answers

 At our Job Openings page, you can apply for multiple positions with ease.
-If you are applying via a paper application, please complete a separate application for each position.
 When applications are received they are forwarded to the appropriate department for consideration.
 Turning in separate applications for each desired position ensures that your application is reviewed by each department in a timely manner.

 The Human Resources Office is located in Town Hall at 111 East Second Street, Clayton, NC on floor G1.
 The mailing address for Human Resources is P.O.
 Box 879, Clayton, NC 27528.

 The Town of Clayton offers competitive pay rates, paid holidays, vacation, sick time, membership in the Local Government Federal Credit Union, and a Wellness Program.
 Qualified employees are also offered 401k/457 retirement plans and health insurance.
 For more details about this information, please visit our Benefits page.

 The Town receives many applications this process may take 30 – 45 days.
 Non-select email will be sent to individuals who are not selected and applicants who are selected should receive notification for interview.

 Please contact NeoGov Applicant Support Team from 9:00 am – 8:00 pm Monday through Friday at 855-524-5627.

 Phase 1 begins in May 2022 and is expected to conclude by Fall 2022.

 There will be no detours for the John St. closure.
 John St. will be open to residents and emergency service vehicles only.

 The contractor, J.F.
 Wilkerson, will be providing all traffic control devices.

 Possible residential driveway access could be impacted as well as utilities.
 If necessary, the contractor and Town representatives will communicate directly with those impacted.